unionups/ember-cli-bootstrap-sass/README.md

 This will be imported [bootstrap.js](https://github.com/twbs/bootstrap-sass/blob/master/assets/javascripts/bootstrap.js) that contains all of `Bootstrap JavaScript` plugins into the project, concatenated in the [correct order](https://github.com/twbs/bootstrap-sass/blob/master/assets/javascripts/bootstrap-sprockets.js).

 You can optionally specify exactly which individual `Bootstrap JavaScript` plugins should be imported into the project via the `importBootstrapJS` option, which accepts an array of plugin names:
-You can check dependencies in the [Bootstrap JS documentation](http://getbootstrap.com/javascript/#transitions).

 ```javascript
 //your-bootstrap-app/Brocfile.js